wasyleque/read-my-e-mails/README.md

 - download e-mails beetween two dates : DATE_SINCE, DATE_BEFORE
 - filter and display only e-mails from senders mentioned in SENDER_DOMAINS
 - filter and display also e-mails with chosen keywords KEYWORDS
+- Voice configuration, you can set your language, just edit line: engine.setProperty('voice', 'polish')

   Requirements:
   - Python